Gangai Karai Paattu

-Gangai Karai Paattu is a 1995 Tamil language drama film directed by Manivannan.
-The film stars Varun Raj and Roopa Sri.
-It was released on 3 February 1995.
+Gangai Karai Paattu is a 1995 Indian Tamil language film directed by Manivannan.
+The film stars Varun Raj and Roopa Sree.
+It was released on 3 February 1995, and became a modest success.

-Plot synopsis
+Plot

 Ganga moves from Mumbai to Yercaud with her grandfather and Raja falls in love with her but she is haunted by her past.
 Later when it is disclosed that she has committed a murder, Raja decides to stand by her.